ray2501/rivet-fcgi/doc/setup.md

 If CGI is supported by your web server (and FastCGI is not), it is still possible to run rivet-fcgi or FastCGI applications.
-The method is to use 'cgi-fcgi' to be a bridge.
+The method is to use `cgi-fcgi` to be a bridge.

 Please notice, it is necessary that web server has to pass environment variable `SCRIPT_FILENAME` to CGI program.

 Write a script `fastcgi` in `/usr/local/bin` folder.
-Thie script must have the execute permission.
+This script must have the execute permission.

 Below is an example: